Compitalia – Late December or Early January

 get struck by the leather strap of the Lupercus (wolf).

-To Quirinus, which was another name for Romulus, said to be the founder
+was another name for Romulus, the founder of Rome.
+Thus, along with

 Feralia – February 21